tomerab1/14-Bit-Assembler/README.md

 | :--------------------------------: | :--------------------------------: | :--------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------: | :------------------------------------------------------------: | :------------------------------------------------: |
 |              Param 1               |              Param 2               |                                             Opcode                                             |                               Source operand                               |                          Dest operand                          |                       E.R.A                        |

+`Thanks for Chat gpt for generating this table`

 Encoding of each instruction word is done using the following format:

 ```